Mixed-Reality Digital Twins: Leveraging the Physical and Virtual Worlds for Hybrid Sim2Real Transition of Multi-Agent Reinforcement Learning Policies: Results

 \subsubsection{Deployment and Sim2Real Transfer}

-The trained policies were first deployed and verified in simulation, where we observed interesting adversarial behaviors among the agents.
-One such behavior was a \textit{block-block-overtake} sequence, and another was a \textit{let-pass-and-overtake} sequence.
-These behaviors conveyed that the agents were explicitly competing, while implicitly coordinating to avoid collisions.

-Next, we quantitatively analyzed the policies trained with different grades of domain randomization (i.e., NDR, LDR, and HDR) and benchmarked them against FGM.
-The design of experiments followed 16 simulation runs and 16 real-world deployments, where the performance was assessed across 3 KPIs, viz. win rate, cumulative reward, and episode duration separately for each agent (since this was a competitive scenario) as depicted in Fig. \ref{fig6}.
-For real-world deployments, our experiments cycled across all the agents, such that each agent was physically deployed in the loop with the simulated environment comprising its virtual peers (refer Section \ref{Sub-Section: Sustainable Sim2Real Transfer} for implementation details).
+The trained policies were first deployed and verified in simulation, where we observed interesting adversarial behaviors (e.g., blocking, baiting, overtaking, etc.).
+These behaviors conveyed that the agents were explicitly competing while implicitly coordinating to avoid collisions.
+Next, we quantitatively analyzed the policies trained with different grades of domain randomization (i.e., NDR, LDR, and HDR) and benchmarked them against FGM, DEA, and PBC.
+The design of experiments followed 16 simulation runs and 16 real-world deployments, where the performance was assessed across 3 KPIs, viz. win rate, cumulative reward, and episode duration separately for each agent (since this was a competitive scenario) as depicted in Fig. \ref{fig7}.
+For real-world deployments, our experiments cycled across all the agents, such that each agent was physically deployed in the loop with the simulated environment comprising its virtual peers (refer Section \ref{Sub-Section: Mixed-Reality Digital Twinning} for implementation details).

-It was observed that both agents had the lowest average winning rate ($<$25\%) with HDR-MARL, although they secured the least mean reward ($<$25 points) with FGM.
+It was observed that both agents had the lowest average winning rate ($<$25\%) with PBC and HDR, although they secured the least mean reward ($<$25 points) with FGM.
 This highlighted the difference between losing fairly and losing due to collision, which was also corroborated by the outliers in the duration metric.
-NDR-MARL provided higher ($\sim$30-45\%) winning consistency for either agent, but could not surpass that of LDR-MARL ($\sim$35-47\%).
-The same was reflected by the reward metric, wherein LDR-MARL cashed in slightly more reward ($\sim$60-75 points) than NDR-MARL ($\sim$55-70 points).
-Both performed equally well on the duration metric ($\sim$1400-1700 steps), however, LDR-MARL was slightly more consistent with lower variance.

-Finally, the sim2real gap, which was measured by averaging the difference between sim and real performance across all KPIs, was least for LDR-MARL (2.88\%) followed by NDR-MARL (6.88\%), HDR-MARL (8.98\%), and FGM (13.48\%) respectively.
+NDR provided higher ($\sim$30-45\%) winning consistency for either agent, but could not surpass that of LDR ($\sim$35-47\%), which was similar to DEA.
+The same was reflected by the reward metric, wherein LDR cashed in slightly more reward ($\sim$60-75 points) than NDR ($\sim$55-70 points).
+Both performed equally well on the duration metric ($\sim$1400-1700 steps), however, LDR was slightly more consistent with lower variance.
+DEA could collect most reward amongst non-MARL baselines ($\sim$35-45 points) and also performed more consistently.
+Finally, the sim2real gap was least for LDR (2.88\%), followed by NDR (6.88\%), HDR (8.98\%), DEA (10.82\%), PBC (11.43\%) and FGM (13.48\%).